MrYamous/symfony-docs/serializer.rst

     `RFC 3339`_ format.
 Use ``DateTimeNormalizer::FORMAT_KEY`` and
     ``DateTimeNormalizer::TIMEZONE_KEY`` to change the format.

+    To always create :phpclass:`DateTime` and :phpclass:`DateTimeImmutable`
+    with the timezone specified in the context, set the ``DateTimeNormalizer::FORCE_TIMEZONE_KEY`` context option to
+    ``true``.
+This will force the timezone of the context and ignores any timezone from the input.

     To convert the objects to integers or floats, set the serializer context option ``DateTimeNormalizer::CAST_KEY`` to ``int`` or
     ``float``.